 In a budget-conscious financial services industry, marketing spend is a top concern.
-That’s why, when we meet new firms looking to invest in automating their fact sheet production, one of the first questions asked by marketers is, ‘How much will it cost?’.
-Before digging into their business requirements, our dreaded answer to this question is, “It depends”, as there are many factors to be considered and one size does NOT fit all.
+That’s why, when we meet new firms looking to invest in automating their factsheet production, one of the first questions marketers ask is, ‘How much will factsheet automation it cost?’.
+Before digging into their business requirements, our dreaded answer is: It depends.
+There are many factors to be considered.
+Firms take many approaches, and one size does NOT fit all.

 Among the major dependencies affecting the cost of automating your marketing documents are:

-- The complexity of your designs
+- Complexity of your designs

-- The number of templates and variations you have
+- Number of templates and variations you have

-- The complexity of your data
+- Complexity of your data

-- The extent of your language requirements
+- Extent of your language requirements

-- The amount of flexibility you have with requirements
+- Amount of flexibility you have with requirements

-- The number of documents to be produced
+- Number of documents to be produced

-The complexity of your fact sheets and flexibility of your firm’s operating model will ultimately determine the cost to automate them.
+The complexity of your factsheets and flexibility of your firm’s operating model will ultimately determine the cost for automating them during production.
 To give you a better idea of what this means, let’s look at a few common scenarios.
-These are actual case studies of companies who have implemented Fact Sheet automation recently and how much it cost them.Read More
+These are actual case studies of companies who have implemented factsheet automation recently with Synthesis and how much it cost them.Read More